fatihbahadir/user-crud-next/README.md

 ## Development

 Run the development server with:

     ```bash
-    npm run dev
+    npm install
     ```
 Visit http://localhost:3000 in your browser to see the app in action.

 ## Environment Configuration